 Ayahuasca tourism has brought new attention, new money and new problems to the traditional communities.
 It has created a market for the misrepresentation of ceremonial practice and commercialisation of Native American traditions, but similarly the exploitation of eager and naïve tourists.
 The expanding industry of ayahuasca tourism, comparable with the assimilation of tobacco into sixteenth century Europe, raises questions surrounding the attitudes of the first European voyagers and the modern traveller.

 To conclude, it is unclear whether the ingestion of plants is a continuum of cultural appropriation or an unending curiosity into indigenous cultures.
-One thing is certain, the search for ayahuasca among Western travellers shows no sign of slowing down, as the spiritual soul is hungry to provoke psychedelic visions in a quest to aid their deeper understanding of the world.
+One thing is certain, the search for ayahuasca among Western travellers shows no sign of slowing down, as the spiritual soul is hungry to provoke psychedelic visions in a quest to deepen their understanding of the world.